Welcome to FlashAlert Newswire - Colorado Springs/Pueblo

 • News Releases:

-FlashAlert’s second “channel” sends out non-emergency news releases as individual e-mails every 15 minutes.
+FlashAlert's second “channel” sends out non-emergency news releases as individual e-mails.
 You choose which cities you wish your releases to be sent to, based on whether it is a local or regional issue.
-You can upload photos or PDFs or even a sound or video clip.
-The media gets hundreds of emails per day; FlashAlert helps them filter this mail and see items from local organizations first.
-The news releases are held on an archive web page for one month, during which time the media can go back and review them.
+You can upload photos or PDFs or even a sound clip.
+You can have a preview emailed to yourself or anyone else you choose.
+You can save a release as a draft for future work or schedule one to be sent at a later time.

 Distribution

-FlashAlert premium distributes to all media - radio, TV and daily and weekly newspapers - in the cities you choose.
+FlashAlert distributes to all media - radio, TV and daily/weekly newspapers - in the cities you choose.
+National media, too, if warranted.
 Since there is no cost to the media, all are included.
-View the media list here.

-In addition, you can add into your account the e-mail addresses of “business partners” - people whom you would like to receive your emergency message, news release or news conferences (in addition to the news media).
-And any time an organization’s name shows up, it is as a link to the organization's home page, enabling the media to quickly get to their site.
+In addition, you can add into your account the e-mail addresses of “Business Partners” - people whom you would like to receive your emergency message and/or news release (in addition to the news media).
+And any time an organization’s name shows up to the media, it is as a link to the organization's home page, enabling the media to quickly get to their site.

-And, organizations have a link to their FlashAlert information.
+Plus, organizations have a link to their FlashAlert information.
 This page brings together each organization’s emergency messages, news releases and news conferences.
 No more need to update your web site manually - just link from your home page.
-Click here to see an example.
+Click here to see the page for Oregon State Police.

-E-mails are the delivery method of choice for news editors.
+E-mail is the delivery method of choice for news editors, since the info can be forwarded and copy/pasted.
 They are faster than faxes, more accurate than phone calls and can be copy/pasted.
-FlashAlert is redundant in that stations can see information as it is posted (station web pages update automatically every 5 minutes with an alert function) or by the e-mails they receive every 15 minutes.
+FlashAlert is redundant in that stations can see information as it is posted (media web pages update automatically every 5 minutes with an alert function) or by the e-mails.
 The FlashAlert web sites are tested every 20 minutes by an independent monitoring company.

 Here's who is using FlashAlert in the Colorado Springs/Pueblo area: Participant list